Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection: Experiment

-From the table, we have following observations: \begin{itemize} \item All OS-GNN with different backbones showed significant improvements compared to the “Vanilla” setting, in which no special algorithm is adopted.
-In most cases, OS-GNN outperforms all baselines in all datasets, demonstrating our method's effectiveness. \item Heterogeneous GNNs perform better than homogeneous GNNs since they can utilize different relationships in the graph.
-When applied to heterogeneous GNNs, OS-GNN also exhibits excellent imbalance-handling performance in most cases. \item Across all datasets, OS-GNN achieved a minor boost on the Cresci-15 dataset.
-This is due to the unimportance of edges in the Cresci-15 for node classification, reflected in heterogeneous GNNs only slightly outperform homogeneous GNNs. \end{itemize}
+\textbf{Bot detection performance} We adopt three widely used homogeneous GNNs as backbone: GCN~\cite{article10}, SAGE~\cite{article11}, and GAT ~\cite{article09}.
+In Table \ref{tb:main_results}, we report average results with standard deviation for the baselines and ours.
+All OS-GNN with different backbones showed significant improvements compared to the “Vanilla” setting, in which no special algorithm is adopted.
+In most cases, OS-GNN outperforms all baselines in all datasets, demonstrating our method's effectiveness.
+Across all datasets, OS-GNN achieved a minor boost on the Cresci-15 dataset.
+This is due to the unimportance of edges in the Cresci-15 for node classification, reflected in heterogeneous GNNs only slightly outperform homogeneous GNNs.
+In addition, bot detection on Cresci-15 is a simple task with less negative effects of imbalance.

-\textbf{Improving True Positives Rate} In Figure \ref{fig:fp}, we have observed that the classification for minority class is quite low, as the classification boundary of the model “encroaches” on the area of minority class.
-As seen from Table \ref{tb:main_results}, OS-GNN has significantly improved the bAcc compared to the baseline models.
-To verify that OS-GNN boosts the performance of GNNs by alleviating the false positive issue, we compute the TPR and Minor Acc of models.
-As indicated in Figure \ref{fig:tpr_minor}, OS-GNN steadily increases the TPR and Minor Acc without dependence on GNN architectures.
+\textbf{Improving True Positives Rate} In Figure \ref{fig:fp}, the minority class classification is low because the model's classification boundary overlaps with the minority class.
+OS-GNN significantly improves bAcc compared to baseline models, as shown in Table \ref{tb:main_results}.
+We verify that OS-GNN improves GNN performance by reducing false positives, as seen in the steady increase of TPR and Minor Acc in Figure \ref{fig:tpr_minor}.